How do you manage incoming feature requests and prioritize your roadmap? How do you figure out what you should work on next?

-These are tough questions for any product manager and product team.
-Efficient requirements management takes skill even in single product /single target market companies.
-But in more complex organizations it takes real expertise.
+These are tough questions for any product manager — or any team trying to prioritize the work they need to accomplish.
+Efficient requirements management takes skill in all companies.
+But in more complex organizations, it takes real expertise.

 Here are four tips to make roadmap planning and requirements management more efficient, meaningful, and enjoyable:

 As a great product manager, you must establish a "goal first" approach and a true north for your product based on the best information you have.
 Reaffirm your strategy and tweak it as necessary, but stay grounded in what you are trying to achieve.
 This is even more important if there are several teams involved in managing the product.
 The product team must agree on strategic initiatives first, then align the roadmap and requirements against them.
 (They must also make the necessary trade-offs as a group.)
 Explain to the company and product team where you are headed and the value that new releases and features will deliver to customers and the business.
 If you do, your company and team will follow.
 If you lose your direction or whip-saw the team back and forth, then complaints will quickly beat you down.

 In all organizations, competing interests demand that different enhancements and improvements be made to the product.
 There's a reason that PMs are considered the CEOs of their product.
 They must make tough decisions and lead with conviction.
 Even on great teams where consensus and trust come easy, someone must make the final call when there are real reasons for disagreement.
 If you do not resolve these disagreements and try to push indecision into engineering, they will either smile and start building what they think is right or thrash and simply stall out.